JackofClubz/WebScraping/README.md

 * Windows users:
   *  Latest version of [Python 3.7+](https://www.python.org/downloads/) and `python` on the `PATH`
   *  Import Pandas/csv and Requests
-  *  Make sure you have all Selenium installed
+  *  Make sure you have Selenium installed
 ```sh
 pip install selenium
 ```